Things change — and, if for the better — then let them (email, 28 07 15).

 1.40 pm.
 More of the same.
 The sense of sufficiency is now evident.
 If you can explain something clearly to someone else, then you probably understand what you’re doing.
 It’s been sad to hear the news that the University of South Wales is closing its Caerleon campus.
 In the days of Gwent College of Higher Education, of which my art school was a reluctant part, the campus halls of residence were open to arts students, of which I was one:

 7.30 pm.
 Some family fun setting up a new router.
 Our latest service provider doesn’t route its response to queries via Thiruvananthapuram, or whatever.
-Polite to a fault though Indian call centres are, they do tend to hold to the script too tightly.
+Polite to a fault though the operatives at call-centres are, they do tend to hold to the script too tightly.
 When needed, a little lateral thinking gets you further, faster.
 8.45 pm.
 Ward rounds.
 I made an email response to an ailing PhD student who’s currently laid up in one of the loveliest parts of England, and messaged another who’s on the road to recovery further along the same coastline.